Mayaank88/Cat_Photos_Website/README.md

 <br>
 -->It also contains a submit button for more cat photos submission.
 <br>
+PS: This project was a part of a course taught by (https://www.freecodecamp.org/).
+I took inspiration from it and made my own version of it.<br>

 Y'all can have a look.
 I am open for more suggestions to make this better.